-Who can become a UC Climate Steward?
+Who can become a Climate Steward?

 One complete course is required to receive the certification.

-The UC Climate Stewards course was designed as a hybrid online/in-person course.
+The Climate Stewards course was designed as a hybrid online/in-person course.
 At this time due to COVID-19 restrictions on in-person gatherings, most of the courses currently being offered are virtual only.
 Each partner organization offering the course makes their own decisions about how to present based on restrictions in their location and class size.
 Please see the individual course page for details.

-UC Climate Stewards courses are offered through our organizational partners.
+Climate Stewards courses are offered through our organizational partners.
 Typically, the course fee ranges from $250 to $400 dollars.
 Scholarships may be available- please contact the organization offering certification directly.

-If there is no UC Climate Stewards in your area, click here for information on the requirements for potential partnering organizations.
+If there is no Climate Stewards in your area, click here for information on the requirements for potential partnering organizations.

-Where can I download UC Climate Stewards promotional materials for outreach or presentations?
+Where can I download Climate Stewards promotional materials for outreach or presentations?
 Please contact us for logos, sample text, a flier for potential participants, and an introductory PowerPoint presentation, or for more specific needs.

-Contact the UC California Naturalist Program Team
+Contact the UC Environmental Stewards Team

 Have a question for someone from the UC Environmental Stewards team?
 Click here to meet the team and learn their roles in the program.